reebalazs/plone_fb_messaging/README.md

 The package can be installed in the same way as Plone packages are usually installed.

-After the installation, the `plone_fb_messaging` package has to be installed from `Site Setup / Add Packages`.
+After the installation, the `plone_fb_comcentral` package has to be installed from `Site Setup / Add Packages`.

 ### Buildout example ###